kristoff-it/GSoC-2014-OBF/_posts/2014-05-25-what-is-a-vcf-file.md

 *Both cases require you to reassembly a jigsaw puzzle.
 While in [2] you have a reference that helps you understand what-shoud-go-where, in [1] you don't even know what the subject is.*

+If no reference genome is available, the goal would be to generate one.
-For simplicity, let's say our case is [2].
+Since my goal is to describe how to get to a VCF file, let's assume our case is [2].

 #### SAM ####